spacelift-io/user-documentation/docs/integrations/source-control/github.md

     ![](<../../assets/screenshots/CleanShot 2022-09-16 at 10.14.05.png>)

+    Let's choose a friendly name (it can contain spaces) for your integration and choose the integration type.

+    The integration type could be either **default** or **space-specific**.
+The default integration is available to **all** stacks and modules.
+There can be only one default integration per VCS provider.
+Space-level integrations however are only available to those stacks and modules that are in the same Space as the integration (or [inherit](../../concepts/spaces/access-control.md#inheritance) permissions through a parent Space).
+For example if your integration is in `ParentSpace` and your stack is in `ChildSpace` with inheritance enabled, you'll be able to attach the integration to that stack.
+Refer to the [Spaces documentation](../../concepts/spaces/access-control.md) to learn more about Space access controls and inheritance.

+    Once the integration name and the type are chosen, a **webhook endpoint** and a **webhook secret** will be generated in the middle of the form.
+These two are enough to create the GitHub App, so let's do that now.

-    Before you can complete this step you need to create a GitHub App within GitHub.
-Start by navigating to the _GitHub Apps_ page in the _Developer Settings_ for your account/organization, and clicking on _New GitHub App._
+    Open GitHub, navigate to the _GitHub Apps_ page in the _Developer Settings_ for your account/organization, and click on _New GitHub App._

-    You will need the Webhook endpoint and Webhook secret while creating your App, so take a note of them.

     You can either create the App in an individual user account or within an organization account: